SabakiHQ/Shudan/docs/api.md

 A layer that renders a semi-transparent stone on the vertex currently being hovered by the pointer.

+If used as a child of a `StoneLayer`, hover stones will only be rendered on empty vertices, and it can automatically adjust the stone rendering according to the underlying stones.

 ### Props and Attributes

 - `color: 1 | -1 | number` (default `1`)